 Firstly, you should NEVER stop taking PPIs without speaking to the doctor who prescribed them.

 There’s a class of drugs known as Histamine H2 Receptor Antagonists (H2RA) that reduce the amount of acid produced by the cells in the lining of the stomach.
 They are also commonly called H2 blockers.
 They include Cimetidine (Tagamet, Tagamet HB), Famotidine (Pepcid, Pepcid AC), Nizatidine (Axid) and Ranitidine (Zantac).
 Brand names may differ from country to country.
 From what I read, they are not as powerful as PPIs but for some people they may prove adequate.
 Read more about H2 blockers here.
-In September 2019, an H2RA called Zantac (Ranitidine) had some issues – read more here.
+In September 2019, an H2RA called Zantac (Ranitidine) had some issues and on 1st April 2020, the U.S. Food and Drug Administration today announced it was requesting manufacturers withdraw all prescription and over-the-counter (OTC) ranitidine drugs from the market immediately – read more here.
+And on 16th April 2020, FDA is alerting patients and health care professionals to Amneal Pharmaceutical’s voluntary recall of nizatidine oral solution (15 mg/mL).
+The medicines are being recalled because they may contain unacceptable levels of N-nitrosodimethylamine (NDMA) – read more here.

 So I can just stop taking PPIs and start taking H2 blockers?